 libgranite package, add the Elementary PPA as shown below and re-try.
 The Elementary PPA can be removed after Nutty is installed.

 sudo add-apt-repository ppa:elementary-os/stable sudo apt update sudo apt install com.github.babluboy.nutty

 sudo apt-add-repository --remove ppa:elementary-os/stable sudo apt update

 sudo apt-get remove nutty

-If you find any bugs, please report it here.
+If you find any bugs, please report them here.

-Small applications like Nutty come handy and enhances the overall experience of desktop Linux.
+Small applications like Nutty come in handy and enhance the overall experience of desktop Linux.
 Don’t you think so?